Trees in conservation areas

 - Are the works justified on grounds of condition etc?

 - If refusal is considered, is the tree of sufficient quality and public amenity value to be protected by a Tree Preservation Order?

 We will either grant the application or make a Tree Preservation Order.

-Please note that the team is still continuing to assess tree work applications during the Covid 19 lockdown period.
 Site visits will be carried out unaccompanied and we may ask that external access through a gate is provided at a prearranged time.
-Should access through a building be necessary and the only means possible, this will not be possible until after the lockdown period has concluded.
+Should access through a building be necessary and the only means possible, we will contact you to arrange a specific time.

 There is a register of works to Conservation Area and TPO protected trees published within the Council’s weekly register of Applications, decisions and appeals.